Friends of City Hall Park’s

 2pm This Land according to Lenape

-Walk along with Lenape Center guides Joe Baker, Executive Director/Co-founder, and Hadrien Coumans, Deputy Director/Co-founder, who point out nearby forest, terrain and wildlife habitat features before 1625, including Lenape habitation right here and in the context of the greater Lenapehoking region, as well as provide spiritual aspects of our precious land.
+Walk with Lenape Center guides Joe Baker, Executive Director/Co-founder, and Hadrien Coumans, Deputy Director/Co-founder, who point out nearby forest, terrain & wildlife habitat features, practical uses of & deeper relationships with trees, and spiritual aspects of our precious land.
+Before 1625, a Lenape village occupied near to City Hall Park, within the Lenapehoking region from the Hudson Valley to Chesapeake Bay.
 The original forest was used in harmony by the first people for thousands of years, before European brutal colonization and forced relocation of all Lenapes.
 This land and all Lenapehoking actively remain Lenape nation’s homeland.

 4pm CHP Arbor Day Ceremony – Celebrating City Hall Park Trees!

-Bringing attention to the increasing importance of CHP’s fragile, valuable trees and all NYC’s urban forest as we deal with climate change.
+Focussing on positive action to steward CHP’s fragile, valuable trees and all NYC’s urban forest as we deal with climate change.

 Welcome and remarks Joe Baker Executive, Director/Cofounder Lenape Center, Co-editor/writer Lenape: An Anthology

-Arbor Day Civic Ceremony Invited speakers: Councilmember Krishnan Shekar (Parks Committee Chair), District One Councilmember Chris Marte, Parks Dept Manhattan Commissioner Tricia Shimamura.
+Arbor Day Civic Ceremony Confirmed speakers: Councilmember Shekar Krishnan (Parks Committee Chair), District One Councilmember Chris Marte, Parks Dept Manhattan Commissioner Tricia Shimamura.

 5pm Named Trees Walk